logto-io/docs/docs/docs/references/users/README.md

 The user info varies by provider, but it will typically include the following:

-- Name of this provider, such as lowercase "facebook", "google", or "wechat"
+- [Target](#TODO-link-to-connector-reference) of this provider, such as lowercase "facebook", "google", or "wechat"
 - User's unique identifier for this provider
 - User's name
 - User's verified email